Chelsea Register Office wedding photographerFor your Chelsea Old Town Hall or Kensington Town Hall wedding

 PLEASE NOTE: The Royal Parks – Kensington Gardens, St James’s and Green Park, Hyde Park, The Regent’s Park, Richmond Park, and Greenwich Park – require a filming permit (website) currently £120 inc. VAT for up to one hour.
 I can arrange this on your behalf (or provide you with a copy of my public liability insurance)

-What happens if it rains on our day?
+What happens if it rains on our wedding day?

-For heavy to torrential rain you can have your groups and couple portraits taken back inside the Register Office.
-The waiting area with its red staircase and black and white floor tiles work well as backdrops.
+Umbrellas work beautifully in light to medium rain.
+For heavy to torrential rain you can have your groups and couple portraits taken inside the Register Office.
+The waiting area with its purple staircase and black and white floor tiles work well as backdrops.